The Osborne Family Spectacle of Dancing Lights: Disney's Hollywood Studios display

 In 2004, the park began construction on a new arena for its upcoming Lights!
 Motors!
 Action!
 Extreme Stunt Show, set to open in 2005.
 Part of the construction included the demolition of Residential Street, thus necessitating another move of the display.
 The solution was to move it to another part of the park, the New York Street set (now known as the Streets of America).
 As part of the move, the Studios added an artificial snow effect to the display, made up of 33 snow machines that use 100 USgal of fluid per evening.

 In 2005, Sylvania became the presenting sponsor of the lights, as part of parent company Siemens's long-term sponsorship deal with the Walt Disney Company's theme parks, which also included the Spaceship Earth and IllumiNations: Reflections of Earth attractions at Epcot.

 For the 2006 edition, the park added over 1500 dimmer relay circuits and control switches to the display to enable the lights to dim on and off electronically.
 The relays were choreographed to a musical score, and the display was given its current name.

-In 2011 the display had a major overhaul, all the lights were swapped out for LED lights including all the ropelight.
-During this overhaul the lighting control was updated to a "state of the art" entertainment lighting system.
+In 2011, the display had a major overhaul, all the lights were swapped out for LED lights including all the rope light.
+During this overhaul, the lighting control was updated to a "state of the art" entertainment lighting system.
 This means all the previously choreographed dancing sequences had to be redone.
-While all these updates the production team wanted to change one more major element to the display, the canopy.
+While all these updates were happening, the production team wanted to change one more major element to the display; the canopy.
 The canopy in previous years was all red and separated in only 8 circuits, 4 on each side; now each light has 3 completely controllable LEDs (Red, Green, Blue) giving the canopy an almost video-like appearance.
 Now the canopy has 21,600 pixels capable of over 16 million colors.